zeromq/dafka/README.md

 <img src="https://github.com/zeromq/dafka/raw/master/images/README_4.png" alt="4">
 </center>

-### Missed messages
+### Missed records

-Consumer discover missed messages by receiving HEAD messages.
-In order to fetch missed messages consumer send a FETCH message to all connected stores and the producer to request the number of missed messages.
+Consumer can discover missed records by either receiving HEAD messages or receiving a MSG message with a higher offset.
+In order to fetch missed messages consumers send a FETCH message to all connected stores and the producer of that message to request the missed messages.

 <center>
 <img src="https://github.com/zeromq/dafka/raw/master/images/README_5.png" alt="5">
 </center>

-As a response to a FETCH message a store or producer may send all missed records that the consumer requested.
+As a response to a FETCH message a store and/or producer may send all missed records that the consumer requested directly to the consumer with the DIRECT_MSG.

 <center>
 <img src="https://github.com/zeromq/dafka/raw/master/images/README_6.png" alt="6">